 For those of you who are really interested to know how we reached the above figures, here’s the story:

-How did your iGaming site fare this summer?
-Did you beat the industry averages we calculated here?
-Might you have any other theories about the difference in summertime iGaming activity, and perhaps how to combat it?
-Let us know what you think below.
+How will your iGaming site fare this summer?
+Will you beat the industry averages we calculated here?